yyzeng43/ModelPred/README.md

 # ModelPred
-Repository for paper "ModelPred: A Framework for Predicting Trained Model from Training Data" 2023 SaTML submission
+Repository for paper "[ModelPred: A Framework for Predicting Trained Model from Training Data](http://128.84.21.203/abs/2111.12545)" 2023 SaTML submission.

 # Learning to Refit for Convex Learning Problems

 # Requirements